MicrosoftDocs/ATADocs/ATADocs/use-case-lateral-movement-path.md

 ## Preventative best practices

-- The best way to prevent lateral movement is to make sure that sensitive users use their administrator credentials only when logging into hardened computers.
-In the example, make sure that if Samira needs access to REDMOND-WA-DEV, she logs in with a username and password other than her admin credentials.
+- The best way to prevent lateral movement is to make sure that sensitive users use their administrator credentials only when logging into hardened computers where there is no non-sensitive user who has admin rights on the same computer.
+In the example, make sure that if Samira needs access to REDMOND-WA-DEV, she logs in with a username and password other than her admin credentials, or remove the Contoso All group from the local administrators group on REDMOND-WA-DEV.

-- It is also recommended that you make sure that no one has unnecessary administrative permissions.
+- It is also recommended that you make sure that no one has unnecessary local administrative permissions.
 In the example, you should check to see if everyone in Contoso All really needs admin rights on REDMOND-WA-DEV.

 - It's always a good idea to make sure people only have access to necessary resources.
 As you can see in the example, Oscar Posada significantly widens Samira's exposure.
 Is it necessary that he be included in Contoso All?
 Are there subgroups that you could create to minimize exposure?